GuruSaju/Cloudy-with-a-chance-of-ExpressJS/WeatherAppwithExpress/README.md

 to add css files create a resources directory and add all static syling files
 add app.use(express.static('resources')) in your code
 The above code basically allows access to all the static files in public folder.

+Express Middleware (functions that have access to the req and res bodies) in order to preform more advanced tasks.
+body-parser middleware. body-parser allows us to make use of the key-value pairs stored on the req-body object
+Command: npm install body-parser --save